AI Security To Secure AI Framework & Privacy

 Manipulation & Bias

-AI models can be manipulated.
+AI systems can be manipulated.
 Adversarial attacks allow bad actors to tweak inputs, causing models to produce incorrect or biased results.
 A facial recognition system, for example, can be tricked into misidentifying someone through invisible pixel modifications.

 The Shift Toward Regulated, Verifiable AI

-Regulators are making AI security a priority.
-AI models must prove that they are operating securely, that their outputs are reliable, and that sensitive data is protected at every stage.
-Industry leaders, including Intel, are already addressing these challenges with a focus on future-proofing AI tools, ensuring AI remains safe, scalable, and compliant.
+Regulators are making AI in cybersecurity a priority.
+AI systems must prove they are operating securely, that their outputs are reliable, and that sensitive data is protected at every stage.

-AI-powered cyberattacks are becoming more sophisticated, regulations are tightening, and AI models are emerging as valuable assets that need protection.
-Without the right security measures, companies risk exposing sensitive data, losing control over their AI models, and falling out of compliance with emerging regulations.
+Without the right security measures, companies risk exposing sensitive data, losing control over their AI systems, and falling out of compliance with emerging regulations.

 Rising AI-Powered Cyberattacks

-Regulatory Pressures & Compliance Needs
+Regulatory Pressures & Compliance Needs For AI Security

-Failing to meet these regulations isn’t just a financial risk.
-It can mean losing the ability to operate in key markets.
-Companies must now prove that their AI systems are secure, transparent, and compliant.
+Companies must now prove that their AI applications are secure, transparent, and compliant.
 The shift from confidential computing to Confidential AI is driving this transition, allowing businesses to secure their AI applications at every stage of development and execution.

 Monetization of AI Models